 Rounding the inner point I was pleased to see the depth sounder reading six feet and getting deeper as I steered for the mid-point of a lovely tree-lined cove opening up on the port side.
 The cove was a snug and secure anchorage.
 It formed a pool about 12 feet deep at dead center.
 Two vessels similar to my own would be a crowd.
 It was serene and private.
 On the eastern shore of the creek the land was heavily wooded with only a few of the camp’s buildings visible.
 The western shore rose steeply from the water’s edge forming a high tree covered embankment in a protective half-circle.
 Fortunate is the vessel lying here when the normally benign spring weather suddenly turns inhospitable.

 The sentinel reappeared as the motor ceased its disturbing noise.
 For a while I was the object of his curiosity, but soon he went about his business and left me to go about mine.
 It was peaceful in the sentinel’s domain, if not truly silent.
 The sounds of nature were a living presence.
 Westerly breezes lifted by the high ground sang in the trees and the rigging, roughhousing with the wind vane at the masthead while remaining barely felt near the water’s surface.
 An osprey cried out frequently as it soared above the river in search of fish to feed its hungry young ones.
-Deer barked hoarsely as they splashed across the creek farther upstream.
+Deer splashed noisily across the creek farther upstream.
 Ducks cruised by in close formation, family flotillas quacking companionably as they wound their way home.

 Dragonsong was soon securely anchored with all sails, and loose gear snugged down in anticipation of the foreordained blow.
 I set about putting a meal together on my one burner alcohol stove to the accompaniment of thunder echoing between the forested banks of the creek.
 The sky darkened and was intermittently illuminated by flashes of lightning.
 My stir-fried chicken and vegetables was on the table as the first raindrops fell and I closed the sliding hatch to keep out the wet and increasing chill.